 3. Is individualism part of American culture?

-Yes, individualism is a core value in American culture, often tied to the ideals of freedom, self-made success, and personal liberty.
+Yes, individualism is commonly described as a core value in American culture, often connected to ideals of freedom, self-made success, and personal liberty.
+(Like any cultural label, it can mean different things to different people.)

 4. Can you be individualistic and still value community?

 Absolutely.
-Many people balance individualism with social responsibility, maintaining personal identity while contributing to the common good.
+Many people balance individualism with social responsibility, keeping their personal identity while contributing to the common good.

-Entrepreneurs, artists, and activists who challenge norms and pave their own paths often exemplify individualism—like Steve Jobs, Frida Kahlo, or Rosa Parks.
+Entrepreneurs, artists, and activists who challenge norms and pave their own paths often exemplify individualism, such as Steve Jobs, Frida Kahlo, or Rosa Parks.
+You can also find the idea in biographies that highlight creative independence and personal choice.